Buenos Aires

 - Buena Birra Social Club – This is actually a puerta cerrada, so you need to make reservations.
 They make their own excellent beer, and it’s a laid-back place to hang out with friends.
 Located in Colegiales (not too far from Palermo).

 - Cava Jufre – A locals wine bar.
 They have an excellent selection and wide range of prices.
 Take a bottle home with you, or enjoy it there for a small descorche fee.
 The owner is wonderful and will help you pick out wine.
-They also do small places, and I know the empanadas are good.
+They also do tablas (cheese and meats plate to share) which are excellent and tasty Greek-style empanadas.
 Located in Villa Crespo at the corner of Jufre and Julian Alvarez.

 Ice Cream